Bartending aprons are an important part of any bartender’s uniform.

 It’s a business card.

 Aprons are worn with pride and allow bartenders to show off their personality and style.
-Plus, a quality bartender’s apron can immediately show off a sense of craftsmanship and professionalism from the eyes of the customer.
+Plus, a quality bartender’s apron can immediately show off a sense of craftsmanship and professionalism in the eyes of the customer.

 But in a world where there are so many different style options, brands, and trends, it can often feel overwhelming for those in need of one.
 Furthermore, it’s difficult to differentiate the good from the bad.

-That’s why, in this guide, we’re going to take a closer look at the entire suite of bartender aprons available to figure out really, what do bartenders wear.
+That’s why, in this guide, we’re going to take a closer look at the entire suite of bartender aprons available to figure out really, what bartenders wear.
 We’ll discuss what to look for in a quality cocktail apron, show off all the different styles with pros and cons, where to purchase one, and even hear what some of the experts in the industry have to say.

 So whether you’re just starting out in the bartending industry or you’re looking for an upgrade, keep reading for some inspiration!

 - Do Bartenders Wear Aprons?

 - Tips From The Experts: What To Look For In An Apron

 - Exploring The Different Types of Aprons (With Pros & Cons)